 Paulette is a Director of Diversity and Inclusion at Barclays, having previously led their global micro-finance and employability partnerships with UNICEF, Plan, and CARE, and emergency response support with the Red Cross.
 Before that, she was head of communications at Save the Children and VSO, as well as the Conservation Volunteers, where she has been a Board member since 2009.

-Richard is the Head of News at ActionAid and works on humanitarian emergencies and women’s rights and economic justice campaigns.
+Richard is Head of Communications and Media at the Mental Health Foundation.
+He is a former Head of News at ActionAid, where he worked on humanitarian emergencies, women’s rights and economic justice campaigns.
 Prior to that he was a filmmaker and journalist at BBC Panorama.

 For more information read our annual review.

 To join IBT contact Director Mark Galloway (email@example.com).